The best static site generators

 App-like SSGs are for more advanced use cases, where purely static pages are intertwined with more complex systems such as user authentication, sales funnels, and bespoke, interactive content.
 These SSGs complement other, more complicated software architectures well, so developers can easily incorporate them into bigger projects.
 Almost anything that involves static pages alongside dynamic content can benefit from generating its static pages via SSG.

 In both cases, the front-end can be connected to a headless CMS: a decoupled content back-end that serves an API the front-end can consume.
-With such a set-up, a developer can enjoy a CMS experience while still serving purely static files.
+Using a static site CMS, a developer can enjoy a CMS experience while still serving purely static files.

 If your use case is for a simple, content-focused site like a plain blog or software documentation, you've got plenty of choices in SSGs.
 Below are our top picks.